-A month has gone by since the last earnings report for RPC (RES).
-Shares have lost about 1.3% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for RPC (RES).
+Shares have lost about 1% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is RPC due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Total revenues of $376.8 million missed the Zacks Consensus Estimate of $387 million.
-Moreover, the top line declined from the year-ago figure of $427.3 million.
+It reported quarterly revenues of $182.6 million, which surpassed the consensus mark of $164 million.
+However, the top line plunged from the year-ago figure of $243.8 million.

 Cost and Expenses

 Cost of revenues contracted from $181.9 million in first-quarter 2020 to $146.2 million.
 Moreover, selling, general and administrative expenses fell to $30.6 million for the quarter from the year-ago figure of $36.5 million.

 RPC’s total capital expenditure for the March quarter of 2021 amounted to $11.8 million.

 As of Mar 31, the company had cash and cash equivalents of $85.4 million, up sequentially from $84.5 million in the fourth quarter.
 Despite the volatile market scenario, it maintained a debt-free balance sheet.